Love Actually: Other adaptations

 The screenplay by Richard Curtis was published by Michael Joseph Ltd. in the United Kingdom and by St. Martin's Griffin in the US.

 Red Nose Day Actually

 In 2017, Richard Curtis wrote a script for Red Nose Day that reunited a dozen characters and picked up their storylines fourteen years later.
 Filming began in February 2017, and the short film was broadcast on BBC One on 24 March 2017.

 Home media

-Universal Pictures Home Entertainment released the film on Blu-ray in November 2009.
+Universal Studios Home Video released the film on VHS and DVD on 27 April 2004, and ported it to Blu-ray in November 2009.
 The film was released on Ultra HD Blu-ray on 21 November 2023 for the film's 20th anniversary, featuring a 4K restoration.